michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 **Allocating work to nodes**

-ZooKeeper/Chubby model works well if you have several instances of a process/service and need to choose a leader, choose a node for a job scheduler, or decide which partition to assign to which node when reblancing.
+ZooKeeper/Chubby model works well if you have several instances of a process/service and need to choose a leader, choose a node for a job scheduler, or decide which partition to assign to which node when rebalancing.
 If done correctly, these types of tasks can be done automatically without human intervention.

 ZooKeeper typically runs on a fixed number of nodes (3 or 5) and supports many clients.
 The kind of data managed by ZooKeeper is slow changing (e.g. "the node running on 10.1.1.23 is the leader for partition 7") which changes on the order of minutes or hours.